deeheber/Danielle-s-Blog/src/content/blog/scheduler-dlq-followup.md

 Instead of making the search faster, I made the response faster.
 The entrypoint now kicks the search off as a background task and returns immediately, so Scheduler gets its response well inside the window and the agent runs for as long as it needs to (up to AgentCore's 8 hour session cap, which my searches are nowhere near).

 AgentCore has first-class support for this.
 You register the background work with `add_async_task`, the runtime reports `HealthyBusy` on `/ping` while it's in flight, and the session stays alive instead of getting reaped.
 That last part matters because AgentCore terminates sessions after 15 minutes of idle, and without task tracking your background work looks exactly like idle.
-The [async processing docs](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-long-run.html) cover the pattern.
+The <a href="https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-long-run.html" target="_blank" rel="noopener noreferrer">async processing docs</a> cover the pattern.

-Here's the relevant part of the [entrypoint](https://github.com/deeheber/job-search-agent/pull/51):
+Here's the relevant part of the entrypoint:

 ```python
 # strong refs: asyncio only weakly references tasks